jyoo300/Connect-Four/README.md

 # Connect-Four
-Implementation of Connect Four Game for UCLA W19 PIC 20A (Java)
+Implementation of Connect Four Game for UCLA PIC 20A (Java)

+RandomAI creates an AI that plays pieces randomly.
+JohnAI creates an intelligent that plays pieces intelligently.